jppgks/stackgan-pp/README.md

 The [`./train.py`](train.py) and [`./networks.py`](networks.py) scripts are modeled after the TFGAN [CIFAR example](https://github.com/tensorflow/models/tree/master/research/gan/cifar).

 ## Comparison with paper
-**Conditioning.**
-Currently, only the unconditional setting is implemented.

 **Upsampling.**
 This implementation does not make use of GLUs and/or residual blocks at the moment.
 Upsampling in all generator stages happens through [fractionally strided convolutions](https://www.tensorflow.org/api_docs/python/tf/layers/conv2d_transpose).

-**Loss.**
-This implementation uses the Wasserstein loss, with optional gradient penalty, whereas the paper uses the non-saturating minimax loss.

 ## References
 - [TFGAN](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/gan)